technotic/actions-playground/README.md

 # actions-playground
 A playground for github actions

-The end goal is to generate something like:
+The end goal is to generate something like the following based on:
+* Github commit history and tags
+* Rally
+* Jenkins

+---

 # application-name